-- Accommodations and food are easily available which are provided by the locals who rent their own houses and also prepare food (rent starts from rs 300- 1000 depending upon the no. of people).
-They can also help you arrange firewoods for the bonfire which may cost some extra bucks.
+- Accommodations and food are easily available which is provided by the locals who rent their own houses and also prepare food (rent starts from rs 300- 1000 depending upon the no. of people).
+They can also help you arrange firewood for the bonfire which may cost some extra bucks.

 - An overnight trip to Rajmachi costs Rs 1000-1500 per person.